“Which direction should we walk?”

 On this weekday afternoon, the gay beach had maybe 100 people at most, but it was still awesome to see signs of gay life in Cuba, where acceptance of gays is growing but still not nearly at the same level as in most western nations.

-Cuba has no official gay bars (just the occasional gay night), so the gay beach was our best shot at finding the LGBT crowd in Havana.
+As of this writing, Cuba still has no official gay bars (just the occasional gay night at a club).
+So the gay beach was our best shot at finding the LGBT crowd in Havana.
 And we sure found it.

 Couples held hands and soaked in the rays near the faded rainbow flag.
 Lesbian couples, often absent from male-dominated American gay beaches, were present in fairly large numbers.
 A big group of friends chatted and played in the water.
 A female couple snuggled; a male couple made out for 15 minutes in the ocean.